saitejesh-cyber/trust-before-intelligence-book/manuscript/11_chapter_10_week_by_week_implementation.md

 Phase 3 transforms intelligent agents into trustworthy agents.
 The foundation delivers fresh data.
 The intelligence layers understand questions and generate accurate answers.
 But without governance, observability, and orchestration, agents remain too risky for production deployment.

-Echo invested $380K and three weeks to build trust infrastructure.
+Echo invested $82K and three weeks to build trust infrastructure—coming in significantly under the $380K budget by leveraging open-source governance tools (OPA), reusing existing observability infrastructure from Phase 1, and efficiently retrofitting the pilot agents.
 The payoff: P (Permitted) and T (Transparent) dimensions reached production-ready levels, and the INPACT™ score climbed from 67/100 to 86/100—crossing the threshold for regulated healthcare deployment.

 ---